 - Select a password for your AP if enabled (optional)

-Airtame access points (APs)
+Airtame access points (APs):

-When using the Airtame as an Ad-Hoc network you establish a connection with one of Airtame's APs, therefore disabling it from establishing another connection.
-Moving forward you can either integrate Airtame into your own WiFi network (recommended) or you can stream to the device in the so-called Ad-Hoc mode (directly connected to it).
+When using the Airtame as an Ad-hoc network you establish a connection with one of Airtame's APs, therefore disabling it from establishing another connection.
+Moving forward you can either integrate Airtame into your own WiFi network (recommended) or you can stream to the device in the so-called Ad-hoc mode (directly connected to it).

 By using a WiFi scanner, you can determine which channel, in your environment, is less congested, therefore switching to that channel, will most likely improve the signal strength, resulting in a better streaming performance.

-Customizing Access Points
+Customizing Access Points:

-In the above image, you can see the different variations of how you can manage the access points on Airtame.
+There are different variations of how you can manage the access points on Airtame.

-- Dual AP mode - both APs are enabled, allowing anyone to connect to Airtame.
+- Dual AP mode: Both APs are enabled, allowing anyone to connect to Airtame.

-- WiFi + AP - One of the APs is connected to your own WiFi network, while the second one is open, enabling guests to connect to Airtame.
+- WiFi + AP: One of the APs is connected to your own WiFi network, while the second one is open, enabling guests to connect to Airtame.

-- WiFi only - One of Airtame's APs is connected to your WiFi network, while the second one is disabled.
+- WiFi only: One of Airtame's APs is connected to your WiFi network, while the second one is disabled.
 This way Airtame is strictly isolated within your network, allowing anyone connected to that network, be able to start a stream.